YuriSizuku/web-MiniComment/README.md

 ## server

+`server.js`  main server of this app

-`server_comment.js`  parse the api for get/submit the comment.
+`api_comment.js` parse the api for get/submit the comment.

 `model_comment.js`  the defination of the comments model and some functions to manipulate the database